Melania Trump Refused To Appear On TV Alongside Donald After ‘Access Hollywood’ Tape Released, Woodward Claims

 Melania Trump may have offered her public support to Donald in the wake of the Access Hollywood tape’s release, but behind the scenes it was a very different story, a new report claims.

-In his upcoming book, journalist Bob Woodward claims that the future First Lady was in no mood to stand by her husband after the audio released showing him appear to brag about sexually assaulting women.
+In his upcoming book, journalist Bob Woodward claims that the future first lady was in no mood to stand by her husband after the audio released showing him appear to brag about sexually assaulting women.
 As the New York Post noted, Woodward recounted how Melania quickly turned down the idea that she would appear on television alongside Donald, as other political wives had done when their husbands were caught in cheating scandals.

 “‘Not doing that,’ Melania reportedly said with a dismissive wave of her hand, the report noted.